DDSKS uses cookies

 • interdisciplinary projects

 Alongside these specialisation subjects run courses focused on more general skills and themes.
 This might be artistic entrepreneurship, stage history, forms of production and collaboration, perspectives on the performing arts, dramaturgy and the social context of the performing arts.
-In Copenhagen, this teaching is organised as a joint course across the specialisations.
+This teaching is organised as a joint course across the specialisations.

 There are two independent projects in the programme, one of which is the bachelor's project in the last year.
 The independent projects are an opportunity to delve into an area you are particularly curious about and carry out artistic or methodological investigations and experiments.
 You can work individually or in a group.
 During each of the three years there is a larger project, focused on creating a piece which will be performed to an audience.
 You will work with your specialisation area in a practical way for a longer period, along with students from other specialisations and programmes.
 The projects are often based on the production and collaboration methods of institutional theatre.